Group leader draws talent | Gotham builds new model on tooned-up frame | Gotham builds slate | Kids stay in exec’s focus

 Goldsmith-Vein is being installed on the board of girls-empowerment nonprofit Girls Inc., plus she’s a past board member of Idyllwild Arts, Free Arts for Abused Children and Women in Film.
 She’s also a strong supporter of Karen Bass, former speaker of the California State Assembly, congressional candidate in the state’s 33rd district and advocate for better services for foster children.

-The producer currently sits on the board of Ghetto Film School, an intensive program that focuses on a small group of film students each year who might not otherwise have access to the facilities and industry network provided there.
+currently sits on the board of Ghetto Film School, an intensive program that focuses on a small group of film students each year who might not otherwise have access to the facilities and industry network provided there.

 “You’d think with everything Ellen does that it would be hard for her to give so much time and energy to us,” says Ghetto Film School executive director Joe Hall, who was introduced to Goldsmith-Vein by director David O. Russell.
 “But she’s always there for me, she always responds, and she’s been an incredible mentor.”